-This country has numerous famous geological features, the centre of the country is a semi arid plateau surrounded by mountain ridges.
+This country has numerous famous geological features, the center of the country is a semi-arid plateau surrounded by mountain ridges.

 The main geological feature is of rather ancient, Precambrian origin, about

 3Ga old.
 The central areas are composed of Precambrian crystalline rocks, mainly Gneiss and Granite, but also Archean mafic-ultramafic volcanic sequences.
 Those rocks are among the oldest known rocks on Earth.
 There exist a few locations with much older rocks, e.g. in Iceland, but they are heavily altered and found only in very small spots.
 So the Precambrian rocks of South Africa are the oldest formation of rocks with a considerable size.
-The most interesting fact among those rocks are its structures which are created by the fast cooling of the lava which require much different atmospheric conditions to be formed.
+The most interesting fact among those rocks is their structures which are created by the fast cooling of the lava which requires many different atmospheric conditions to be formed.
 They allow the reconstruction of the composition of the atmosphere while they were formed and thus allow a glimpse of Earth's atmosphere 3Ga ago.

 (Precambrian - South of Africa)

-The gold is of great economic value and backbone of the Kruger Rand currency, symbolized by the famous gold coins.
-Later millennia saw volcanism, especially the formation of the famous diamond bearing kimberlite pipes about 1Ga ago.
-Kimberlite is formed under high pressure and temperature in the pipes deep inside the volcano, and during this process the carbon in the lava is converted into diamond.
+The gold is of great economic value and the backbone of the Kruger Rand currency, symbolized by the famous gold coins.
+Later millennia saw volcanism, especially the formation of the famous diamond-bearing kimberlite pipes about 1Ga ago.
+Kimberlite is formed under high pressure and temperature in the pipes deep inside the volcano, and during this process, the carbon in the lava is converted into a diamond.
 And diamonds are the second important backbone of South Africa's economy.

-Dimension stones are natural stones which can be cut into specific size and shapes for various construction and decorative purposes.
-Sandstone, a dimension stone, is popular for building housewares, domestic construction such as paving, landscaping, tiling, and other artistic works.
+Dimension stones are natural stones that can be cut into specific sizes and shapes for various construction and decorative purposes.
+Sandstone, a dimension stone, is popular for building houseware, domestic construction such as paving, landscaping, tiling, and other artistic works.

 The construction sector accounts for over 80 percent of consumption, with the funerary, monumental industry accounting for 15 percent, and various special applications for around 3 percent.

-While a wide variety of dimension stone has historically been used in South Africa, the current production consists of almost exclusively granite.
+While a wide variety of dimension stones has historically been used in South Africa, the current production consists of almost exclusively granite.

-More than thirty different colours of granite are produced, along with several quartzite, sandstone and slate.
-The so-called classic material - Rustenburg Grey, Olive Green, African Red, Belfast Black and Verde Bitterfontein – are always in demand and used extensively throughout the world in both the construction and monumental industries.
+More than thirty different colors of granite are produced, along with several quartzite, sandstone, and slate.
+The so-called classic material - Rustenburg Grey, Olive Green, African Red, Belfast Black, and Verde Bitterfontein – are always in demand and used extensively throughout the world in both the construction and monumental industries.

 African Red Granite